Indicia-Team/indicia-js/README.md

 - Offline storage (LocalStorage, IndexedDB and easily added more)
 - Synchronisation with the cloud (Drupal mobile_auth module)

+## Requirements

+[Backbone](http://backbonejs.org/) - used as Morel core to structure the data and its management.

+[IndexedDBShim](http://nparashuram.com/IndexedDBShim/) - optional, if no IndexedDB
+is not in use or is fully supported by targeted browsers, or localStorage is enough.

 ## Usage

 ```javascript